 As said before, many digital nomads are living a fairly minimalistic life.
 They don’t care too much about materialistic possessions.
 Experiences are far more valuable to them than any other gift you could buy.

 Next time they are around, make sure you can spare a little time to spend with them.
 I guarantee they will be very thankful.

 Gift Ideas for Digital Nomads: Got Some Inspirations?

 As you can see, there are quite a few great and affordable things you could buy your digital nomad friend or relative.
 There are plenty of choices that can either be work or travel-related and many small gadgets that can improve the life of a traveling remote worker a lot.

 Even if you don’t have much money to spend, you can get the perfect gift: Your time.
-Experiences are far more valuable than any type of big presents you can ever make.
+Experiences are far more valuable than any type of big present you can ever make.
 So in case you are on a small budget, simply spare some quality time and you are going to make your nomad friend happy.